Skip to Content

 ATV Chest Protectors: A Complete Buyers Guide

 If you get a chest protector that restricts your movement or digs into your neck, you’re not very likely to keep wearing it when you go riding.
 What’s the point of buying gear to protect yourself if you hate wearing it, and it makes riding less enjoyable?
-You want to look for a good quality built chest protector that passes some safety standards, but is also comfortable to wear.
+You want to look for a good quality chest protector that passes some safety standards but is also comfortable to wear.

-The Chest Protector I Recommend
+The Chest Protector I Recommend: Maximizing Safety & Comfort

 I’ve wasted money on cheap chest protectors before, they usually brake before I finish the first riding season with them.
 It’s worth it to spend a little extra money to get something that will last you many years of riding.
-I recommend the Leatt 4.5 Chest Protector (link to Amazon).
-This is the one I use now, and is the best chest protector for the money I have found yet.
-This may not be right for everyone, some people like a lighter option which I will go over later.
-But for me, I like the superior safety protection this chest protector offers, and I find it one of the more comfortable options.

 This chest protector can be a bit heavy for some people though.
 If you want a more lightweight option, I would go with the Leatt Adventure Lite found here on Amazon.
 It’s very similar to the Leatt 4.5 Chest Protector minus the shoulder and upper arm guards.
-It won’t protect your body as much, but it’s better than nothing, and is a very popular option.
+It won’t protect your body as much, but it’s better than nothing and is a very popular option.

 Both of these chest protectors can be worn under or over a jersey.
 I’ve worn it both ways and either way works fine.
 Leatt makes a great chest protector for the money, if you spend a little extra now on a quality piece of gear, it will save you money in the long run.
 I could’ve bought three of these with the amount I’ve wasted on cheap chest protectors.
 The cheap ones just don’t last, and don’t look nearly as nice as these.